 You can validate your installation of MSDTC by expanding the Services and Applications node and check the cluster name of MSDTC.
 Make sure that all of the dependency resources are online.

 Note that Steps # 4 and #5 assume that you already have these components as part of your planning.
 I see a lot of issues posted on the public Microsoft forums mentioning failure of creating cluster applications mainly because they are using an existing virtual server name or IP address.
 If you intend to use existing virtual server name and IP address, check with your network engineers for proper IP address allocation as well as your system administrators to check for server names in Active Directory and entries in your DNS server.
 Another thing is that the cluster disk resources that is assigned for MSDTC (or any cluster-aware applications like SQL Server) need to be pre-allocated even before proceeding with the installation.
 This is because once the cluster-aware application is up and running, you would need to bring it offline in order for you to add disk resources as dependencies.
 That, in itself, would require downtime and simply render your high availability implementation useless.

 In the second part of this series, we will proceed with installing SQL Server 2008 Failover Cluster

-3 comments on “Building a SQL Server Failover Cluster on Windows Server ’08 Pt 1”
+3 Responses to “Building a SQL Server Failover Cluster on Windows Server ’08 Pt 1”